NASA spacecraft arrives at ancient asteroid, its 1st visitor

 CAPE CANAVERAL, Fla.
 (AP) - After a two-year chase, a NASA spacecraft arrived Monday at the ancient asteroid Bennu, its first visitor in billions of years.

-The robotic explorer Osiris-Rex, right on cue, pulled within 12 miles (19 kilometers) of the diamond-shaped space rock.
-It will get even closer in the days ahead and actually go into orbit around Bennu (BEN-oo) on Dec.
+The robotic explorer Osiris-Rex pulled within 12 miles (19 kilometers) of the diamond-shaped space rock.
+It will get even closer in the days ahead and go into orbit around Bennu on Dec.
 31. No spacecraft has ever orbited such a small cosmic body.

+It is the first U.S. attempt to gather asteroid samples for return to Earth, something only Japan has accomplished so far.

-Flight controllers applauded and exchanged high-fives once confirmation came through - exactly one week after NASA landed a spacecraft on Mars.
+Flight controllers applauded and exchanged high-fives once confirmation came through that Osiris-Rex made it to Bennu - exactly one week after NASA landed a spacecraft on Mars.

-With Bennu more than 80 million miles (130 million kilometers) away, it took seven minutes for word to get from the spacecraft to flight controllers at Lockheed Martin in Littleton, Colorado.
+With Bennu some 76 million miles (122 million kilometers) away, it took seven minutes for word to get from the spacecraft to flight controllers at Lockheed Martin in Littleton, Colorado.
 The company built the spacecraft there.

 About the size of an SUV, the spacecraft will shadow the asteroid for a year, before scooping up some gravel for return to Earth in 2023.